-If we view the quotient $\cA_3/\cI_V$ as an analytic sheaf over the Toda base, the solution map $\Gamma_V^{-1}$ is an isomorphism.
+If we regard the quotient $\cA_3/\cI_V$ as an analytic sheaf over the Toda base, the solution map $\Gamma_V^{-1}$ is an isomorphism.
 (Otherwise, its infinitely many zeroes prevent it from surjecting onto $\cO_1$.)
-We can then characterise $\cN\cC^\circ(G;E)$ in three equivalent ways, the last two of which are $\Gamma$-conjugate: \begin{enumerate}\itemsep0ex \item the subring of $\cA_3$ which survive conjugation by $\Gamma_V^{-1}$, \item the subring of $\cA_3$ whose action preserves the inclusion $\cO_1\subset E_V^{-1}$, \item the subring of $\cA_3$ whose action preserves the inclusion $\Gamma^{-1}_V\cO_1 \subset \cO_1$. \end{enumerate} There is a parallel story for $\cN\cC_4$.
+We can then characterise $\cN\cC^\circ(G;E)$ in three equivalent ways, the last two of which are $\Gamma$-conjugate: \begin{enumerate}\itemsep0ex \item as the subring of elements of $\cA_3$ which survive conjugation by $\Gamma_V^{-1}$, \item as the subring of $\cA_3$ whose multiplicative action preserves the inclusion $\cO_1\subset E_V^{-1}$, \item as the subring of $\cA_3$ whose multiplicative action preserves the inclusion $\Gamma^{-1}_V\cO_1 \subset \cO_1$. \end{enumerate} There is a parallel story for $\cN\cC_4$.
 Before spelling out the details, let us revisit the case of $\mathrm{U}_1$.